Part 2: RIP IT UP…

 “No there’s not…it’s not 1978, it’s 1983.” he replied.

-When asked by the police where she was going, she told them that she was going to do the headlines.
+On her way to the studio the police had asked Siobhán where she was going.
+She told them that she was going to do the headlines.
 They told her that she wasn’t because the station was about to be closed down.

 They then invaded the Kiss FM studio and demanded that Mike cease broadcasting, which he refused to do, again based on the warrants not being for Herbert Street.